gradle/gradle/design-docs/managed-source-sets.md

     - Will need to make `BaseBinarySpec` node backed, similar to `BaseComponentSpec`.
     - Should refactor to simplify both cases.

-- TBD: Reuse `FunctionalSourceSet` for `ComponentSpec.sources` and `BinarySpec.sources`.

 ### Test cases
-- Source set supplied to a `JarBinarySpec` is visible in the model report
+- Source sets for a `JarBinarySpec` are visible in the model report
 - Source sets for a custom `BinarySpec` subtype are visible in the model report

-## Story: Elements of BinarySpec.sources are configured on demand

-By using a _real_ node-backed `ModelMap` instance, the configuration for an element in `component.binary.sources` will not be evaluated until the element is requested.

-### Test cases

-- Test that element configuration is only evaluated for elements specifically requested from `binary.sources`
+- Elements in `BinarySpec.sources` are not created when defined: configuration is evaluated on-demand
     - Configuration supplied when registering element
     - Configuration supplied for `beforeEach`, `all` and `afterEach`

-## Story: Elements of standalone FunctionalSourceSets are visible in the model report
-## Story: Elements of standalone FunctionalSourceSets are configured on demand
+- Elements in `BinarySpec.sources`
+    - Can be iterated in a model rule
+    - Can be directly addressed in a model rule

+## Story: Standalone `FunctionalSourceSet` has true `ModelMap` semantics
 ## Story: Elements of `ProjectSourceSet` container are visible to rules

 - TBD: Change `ProjectSourceSet` so that it is bridged in the same way as the `binaries` container, alternatively move `sources` completely into model space.